Shekhar Saxena

-Shekhar Saxena has worked at the World Health Organization (WHO) and since 2010 has been the Director of the Department of Mental Health and Substance Abuse (MSD) at World Health Organization's Headquarters Office in Geneva, Switzerland.
+Shekhar Saxena is an Indian psychiatrist.
+He has worked at the World Health Organization (WHO) and since 2010 has been the Director of the Department of Mental Health and Substance Abuse (MSD) at World Health Organization's Headquarters Office in Geneva, Switzerland.
 He is recipient of the 2017 Leon Eisenberg Award.
 In September 2018 joined the Harvard T.H.
 Chan School of Public Health as visiting professor of Global Mental Health in the Department of Global Health and Population.